D-class lifeboat (RFD PB16): History

 Increasing numbers of leisure craft in waters around Britain and Ireland in the late 1950s caused the RNLI to consider using inflatable boats as Inshore Lifeboats (ILBs).
 A boat was purchased for trials and the work of the lifesaving society in Brittany was studied.
 This resulted in RFD PB16 inflatables being modified and fitted out as ILBs.

 The first was deployed at in 1963.
 It capsized on its first launch but was soon put to good use.
 Once in service, the main problems came from the boats deflating and from the outboard motors failing.
 It was decided that these should be replaced every year.

 Production continued until 1984, however two alternative designs were tried in 1971 and 1972.
 Only a few Avon S650 were built but the Zodiac III proved more successful and series production of these started in 1975 and continued until 1987.
 The last PB16 was withdrawn in 2002.

-Description
+The RFD PB16 was 16 ft long and fitted with a single 40 hp outboard motor.

-The PB16 was 16 ft long and fitted with a single 40 hp outboard motor.
+All of the following fleet details are referenced to the 2026 Lifeboat Enthusiast Society Handbook, with information retrieved directly from RNLI records.